 Strategic Card Battles

 The way Night of the Full Moon works is through card battles.
-While it may not be a competitive form of a card system, it is quite similar to the likes of Slay the Spire and Legends of Runeterra.
+While it may not be a competitive form of a card system, it is quite similar to the likes of Slay the Spire.
 There are wide variations of cards with plentiful decks that you can earn and unlock through the stories and achievements.
 Although, you can also get quick progress if you pay for the game’s many microtransactions.
 Fortunately, these downloadable content are optional and are unnecessary to keep you progressing.
 Thus, it’s possible to finish the game while being free to play.

 It’s a very simplified card game: you make your deck, stack up on your most powerful hands, and draw them against your enemy.
 Meanwhile, your enemy will also use cards that will try to deplete your health down to zero.
 Overall, there are bountiful strategies to mix and match here since your enemies vary from usual grunts to oversized wolves.
 Best of all, its system is easily digestible and simple enough for a newbie to understand.